il8677/secchat/README.md

 ### Mallory cannot crash the client or server programs.
 The best effort was made to prevent buffer overflows.
 Aside from big DDOS attacks, it should be safe.

-### The programs must never expose any information from the systems they run on, beyond what is required for the program to meet the requirements in the assignments.
+### The programs must never expose any information from the systems they run on, beyond what is required for the program to meet the requirements.
 The best effort was made to prevent buffer overflows.
 Besides this, and aside from side-channels, it should not be possible to discern system information with the program.

 ### The programs must be unable to modify any files except for chat.db and the contents of the clientkeys and clientkeys directories, or any operating system settings, even if Mallory attempts to force it to do so.